ps232704/customer-app2/README.md

 # npm packages

-the commands to install a npm package need to be typed in the terminal in vsc. you can open the terminal by ctrl+j.
+The commands to install a npm package need to be typed in the terminal in vsc. you can open the terminal by ctrl+j. you can see all your npm packages by entering **"npm list"** in the terminal.

 | Full npm package name | Package  | Version | How to install |
 | :------------- | :------------- | :------------- | :------------- |